 Kate met his eyes and she could already see the hurt there.
 "All of it."

 His eyes flashed in the darkness and she thought he was going to push her away.
 She wouldn't have blamed him, but if he left while she was in this state, there was no telling what would happen to her.
 He rolled away from her but she followed him.

 He felt her hand on his cheek and tried to move away.
 "Castle...Rick...please."

 "What was I supposed to do?" she practically shouted.
 "Look at me right now.
 I can't even get my own life under control, so what was I supposed to say to you?
 I wasn't ready.
 I couldn't have dealt with it then."

 "I was trying to repress the memory of the shooting so it wouldn't keep haunting me.
 If I told you I remembered, I wouldn't have been able to do that."

-"Yes you could have, because I would have waited, Kate.
-I would have let you heal before I brought it up again."
+"Yes you could've, because I would've waited, Kate.
+I'd have let you heal before I brought it up again."